 - include evidence of your progress toward completion of agreed activities and outcomes - be submitted by the report due date as outlined in your grant agreement (you can submit reports ahead of time if you have completed relevant activities).

-You must tell us of any reporting delays with us as soon as you become aware of them.
+You must discuss any reporting delays with us as soon as you become aware of them.

 12.3 Financial declaration